asifaly/adorable-broccoli-8f72c/src/pages/index.md

         image_position: left
         image_width: twenty-five
       - content: >-
-          The entire Tinkercaps program is open, you could see the list of projects, if you are interested can proceed to click to subscribe.
+          The entire Tinkercaps program is free to download, you could see the list of projects, if you are interested can proceed to click to subscribe.
 Heck, you can even purchase the components yourself and enjoy doing it with your kids.

           **The Patient Parent,** *Father of 8yr Old, Master Builder Program*